Getting Started

 Signing in

 Modutrack uses Google sign-in — there is no separate account to create.
 From the landing page, choose Continue with Google and approve access.
-Your data is private to your account.
+You'll get your own private personal account automatically — and if you'd like to collaborate with others (a household, a workshop, a club), you can invite them to share it.
+See Accounts & Sharing for details.

 Your first asset

-- Add any details you have — serial number, purchase date, and a category.
+3. Add any details you have — purchase date, category, and notes.

 Next, learn how to manage assets and attach components.